DraconianLore/lighthouse-stretch/README.md

 Display requirements:
 ====================
   ## BAR CHART
   Display a list of single values, horizontally as a bar chart
   * Numerical values should be displayed inside the bar
   * Position of values should be customizable - Top, centre or bottom of the bar Bar sizes dependant on data passed in
   Bar width dependant on total amount of values passed Bar height dependant on values of data
   Bar porperties should be customizable
   * Bar colour
   * Label colour
   * Bar spacing(between bars)
   * Bar Chart aces
   x-axis should show labels for each data value
-      ? how to structure ?
+  * *how to structure*
   Y-axis should show ticks at certain values
-      ? how to configure ? part of data? option in function?
+  * *how to configure ? part of data? option in function?*
   Title of the bar chart able to be set and shown dynamically Title of the bar chart is customizable
   * Font Size
   * Font Colour

   ## MULTIPLE VALUE (STACKED) BAR CHARTS
   Allow user to pass multiple values to each bar
-      ? how to do diferently from a single chart ?
+  * *how to do diferently from a single chart?*
-    Support all feature of a single Bar Chart Customizable bar colours, per value
+  Support all feature of a single Bar Chart
+  * Customizable bar colours, per value
-      Customizable label colours
+  * Customizable label colours